wp-plugins/flyzoo/readme.txt

 == Description ==

+Connect, engage and grow your community in group chats and help your customers with live support chat.

 Flyzoo Chat has been designed for communities, dating websites, online traders, gamers, radio stations, stores,... and any other kind of website looking to boost engagement!

-Connect, engage and grow your community in group chats and help your customers with live support chat.

-The perfect chat plugin for your BuddyPress, bbPress and WooCommerce website.
+The perfect chat for your BuddyPress, bbPress and WooCommerce website.

 Start your 14-day free trial now!